EventStore/documentation/docs/clients/tcp/dotnet/21.2/migration-to-gRPC.md

  </Project>
 ```

 If you use .NET Framework, you'll have to make sure that your application is targeting .NET Framework 4.8 or later.
-EventStoreDB only supports gRPC calls with HTTP/2, and it is only possible to use HTTP/2 on Windows 11 and Windows Server 2019 when building applications using .NET Framework.
+KurrentDB only supports gRPC calls with HTTP/2, and it is only possible to use HTTP/2 on Windows 11 and Windows Server 2019 when building applications using .NET Framework.
 This limitation doesn't apply to .NET Core 3+ and .NET 5+.
 Check the compatibility note in [.NET documentation](https://learn.microsoft.com/en-us/aspnet/core/grpc/supported-platforms?view=aspnetcore-8.0#net-grpc-client-requirements).

 ## Update package references